 Caring for Your Mental Health

 In today’s society, talking about mental health online and personally is common.
 After all, we all have good and bad days.
-However, when it comes to professional life, many business owners and budding entrepreneurs keep their mouth shut.
+However, when it comes to professional life, many business owners and budding entrepreneurs keep their mouths shut.
 There’s a stigma that working hard and working endlessly is the be-all and end-all of a business – but burnout is very real and can take a toll on mental health.

 What affects the mental health of a business owner?